About the Symbolic Migration

 The Symbolic Migration project is a partnership project between Journey North, a program of the University of Wisconsin-Madison Arboretum, and Monarchs Across Georgia, a committee of The Environmental Education Alliance of Georgia, a 501(c)(3) organization.
 Journey North manages the interactive Symbolic Migration Participant Maps and hosts all educational materials on the Journey North website.
 Monarchs Across Georgia administers the program and is responsible for all fundraising.

 Below are abbreviated steps on how to participate.
-Please refer to the complete Teachers Instructional Packet for in-depth instructions [coming soon].
+Please refer to the complete Teachers Instructional Packet for in-depth instructions.
 The check-list and timeline are available also.

 Step 1: Purchase Your Passenger Ticket